ge0mant1s/SOaC-Enterprise/README.md

 ## Contact & Support

-For questions, support, or collaboration inquiries, please open an issue or contact the maintainers via GitHub.
+For questions, support, or collaboration inquiries, please open an issue or contact via GitHub.

 ---